Robust Optimization with Decision-Dependent Information Discovery: -Adaptability for Problems with DDID

-\end{theorem}} \newpv{Although Problem~\eqref{eq:Kadapt_obj} is generally non-convex (bilinear), there exist several techniques in the literature for solving such problems exactly.
-In fact, this is an extremely active area of research, see e.g., \cite{Tsoukalas2014,Gupte2017}.
+\end{theorem} Although Problem~\eqref{eq:Kadapt_obj} is generally non-convex (bilinear), there exist several techniques in the literature for solving such problems exactly.
+In fact, this is an extremely active area of research, see e.g., \cite{Tsoukalas2014} and~\cite{Gupte2017}.
 Moreover, problems of the form~\eqref{eq:Kadapt_obj} can now be solved with state-of-the-art off-the-shelf solvers like Gurobi.
-Indeed, Gurobi recently released its 9th version that can tackle non-convex quadratic programs.\footnote{See e.g., \url{https://www.gurobi.com/documentation/9.0/refman/nonconvex.html}} If $\sets X \subseteq \{0,1\}^{N_x}$ and $\sets Y \subseteq \{0,1\}^{N_y}$, the bilinear terms in the formulation above can be linearized using standard techniques and we can obtain an equivalent reformulation of Problem~\eqref{eq:Kadapt_obj} in the form of a bilinear problem.
-This result is summarized in the following corollary.} \newpv{ \begin{corollary} Suppose $\sets X \subseteq \{0,1\}^{N_x}$ and $\sets Y \subseteq \{0,1\}^{N_y}$.
-Then, Problem~\eqref{eq:Kadapt_obj} is equivalent to the following MBLP.
+Indeed, Gurobi recently released its 9th version that can tackle non-convex quadratic programs.\footnote{See e.g., \url{https://www.gurobi.com/documentation/9.0/refman/nonconvex.html}} If $\sets X \subseteq \{0,1\}^{N_x}$ and $\sets Y \subseteq \{0,1\}^{N_y}$, the bilinear terms in the formulation above can be linearized using standard techniques and we can obtain an equivalent reformulation of Problem~\eqref{eq:Kadapt_obj} in the form of an MBLP. \begin{corollary} Suppose $\sets X \subseteq \{0,1\}^{N_x}$ and $\sets Y \subseteq \{0,1\}^{N_y}$.
+Then, Problem~\eqref{eq:Kadapt_obj} is equivalent an MBLP involving a suitably chosen ``big-$M$'' constant. \end{corollary}